The-Marcy-Lab-School/8-0-0-intro-to-express/README.md

 ## Challenge

-Setup:
-* Create a new repo in GitHub called `first-express-server`.
-Make sure to add a `.gitignore` template with `Node` selected.
-* Clone it down
-* Create a new folder called `server` and `cd` into it
-* Run `npm i express`
-* Run `npm i -g nodemon`
-* Create a `index.js` file
-* Run `nodemon index.js` to run your file.
-Each change you make will cause the file to re-run.

-In `index.js`, write a server application using Express that has at least 4 endpoints for GET requests:
+In `server/index.js`, write a server application using Express that has at least 4 endpoints for GET requests:
 * Two of the endpoints should return HTML (try making a file and sending the file!)
 * Two of the endpoints should return data (try sending an array of objects!)